 There are many benefits to be reaped via high intensity interval training from burning fat to achieving an endorphin high.
 But your idea of HIIT could actually be something experts call HISS.
 What's more, if you’re not getting some SIIT, you may be missing out.

-“Essentially, one needs variety in metabolic utility,” says Michol Dalcourt, founder and director of the Institute of Motion and renowned expert in human performance.
+“Essentially, one needs variety in metabolic utility,” says Michol Dalcourt, founder and director of the Institute of Motion and a member of the Equinox Health Advisory Board.
 “This means that folks need to challenge different energy systems.”
 HIIT workouts count as one of them, but you receive greater health benefits from training and moving at a variety of intensities in your workouts and throughout your daily life.
 What’s more, too much HIIT could cause “biological damage,” according to Dalcourt: “High-intensity workouts make you bigger, stronger, and faster, but they also age the body quicker [by triggering certain cell signaling pathways due to the result of anaerobic metabolism].”

 Here, what athletes need to know about HIIT, SIIT, HISS, and more.